nisaChampagne/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

+## Questions?
+  How many eggs do we have at our disposal?
+  Are we dropping eggs of each floor, each time?

+## Notes
 ---binary search would be useful here(runtime of o(log n) as steps are reduced as more floors are added) --assuming we have all the eggs from walmart.
 -building has already sorted floors so cool
 -Cut this problem into above, below, and middle.

-  ## IDEAS TO START ON
-  def eggs(n):
-  n for floors starting at 1
-  above = len(n) -1
-  below= 0
-  middle = (above + below) //2
-  if n <= 0:
-    return None
-  egg_broken = False
+## input
+f = highest floor w/ no egg breaking n = list of floors in order

 ## STEPS
+-Store highest floor,f, where the egg would not break -below = 0
+-above = len(n) -1
-  Go to middle as starting point if egg breaks, count out floors above else if doesnt break, count out all floors below keep iterating through until highest floor, f,  where the egg would not break
+-Go to middle as starting point (below + above) // 2 -If egg breaks: rule out floors above because those are going to be scrambled eggs -Else if doesnt break: rule out all floors below (Could keep going up if indeed have plenty of eggs ) -Keep iterating through until highest floor, f,  where the egg would not break -store floor num in variable f
+-Return highest floor, f